 Clean Water Clean-Up: Twice Annual Event

 Every spring and fall we host a Clean Water Clean-Up event to rake up leaves and other debris.
 This prevents the leaves from being carried down the storm drains into the lakes.
-Leaves contain significant amounts of phosphorus which can contribute to algae growth in lakes during the summer months.
+Leaves contain significant amounts of phosphorus which can contribute to algae growth in lakes during the summer.

-Sign-up for the Fall 2017 Clean Water Clean-Up event!
-The Fall 2017 event was RESCHEDULED for Sunday, November 5th from 12:30 – 3:00 pm and will still be held at Fish Point Park in Prior Lake.
+Sign-up for the Spring 2018 Clean Water Clean-Up event!
+The Spring 2018 event will be for Sunday, April 29th** from 12:30 – 2:30 pm and will be held at Crystal Lake Park in Prior Lake.
 We will be raking leaves and removing buckthorn at the park!
-Volunteers will receive a t-shirt & snacks and be entered to win door prizes from local businesses.
+Volunteers will receive a hat & snacks and be entered to win rain barrels and door prizes from local businesses.
 Don’t forget to bring your rake to the event!
-Please register here for this free event.
+Please register here for this free, family-friendly event.